 We are a clinical-stage company which commenced active operations in 2014.
 Our operations to date have been limited to organizing and staffing our company, business planning, raising capital and developing our product candidates.
-We have not yet demonstrated our ability to obtain regulatory approval, develop an in-house manufacturing facility, manufacture a commercial scale product, or arrange for a third party to do so on our behalf, or conduct sales and marketing activities necessary for successful product commercialization.
+We have not yet demonstrated our ability to obtain regulatory approval, manufacture a commercial scale product or arrange for a third party to do so on our behalf, or conduct sales and marketing activities necessary for successful product commercialization.
 Consequently, any predictions about our future success or viability might not be as accurate as they could be if we had a longer operating history.